moineaulab/CRISPRStudio/README.md

 # Introduction

 CRISPRStudio is a program developed to facilitate and accelerate CRISPR array visualization.
 It works by first comparing spacers sequence homology in a dataset, then assigning a two-color-code to each cluster of spacers and finally writing an svg file, which can be opened in graphics vector editor.

+It runs on any Unix operating system equipped with the software requirements mentioned below.
+If your computer runs Windows 10, you can also install the Ubuntu terminal.

 # Installation